 The Life-Cycle Of An Email: A Step-By-Step Process

 Alright.
-Now that we’ve explained the protocols behind email, let’s take a look at how they actually come into play.
-The process begins when you send an email – the message is sent to a mail server tasked with the transport of emails.
+Now that we’ve explained the protocols behind email, let’s take a look at how they actually come into play and recap a few facts.
+The process begins when you send email, that email is sent to a remote server tasked with the transport of emails.

-This server is known as the Mail Transport Agent.
-The sender’s MTA proceeds to make use of the SMTP protocol to pass on the message to the recipient’s MTA, which itself proceeds to pass on that message to its Mail Delivery Agent.
+The server uses software known as the Mail Transfer Agent (or Message Transfer Agent).
+The sender’s MTA proceeds to make use of the SMTP server protocol in sending emails to the recipient’s MTA, which itself proceeds to pass on that message to its Mail Delivery Agent on the receiving server.
 Once the MDA receives the email, it waits for the user to accept it, which is done either through POP3 or IMAP.
+Upon receipt, it lands in your mailbox where the users receive their mail.

 That’s…a bit confusing, isn’t it?

 Let’s simplify things a bit.
-Perhaps the best analogy I’ve heard in regards to how this whole process functions comes courtesy of Kioskea, which likens MTAs to post offices and MDAs to mailboxes.
+Perhaps the best analogy I’ve heard in regards to how this whole process function comes courtesy of CCM. which likens MTAs to post offices and MDAs to mailboxes.
 Makes sense, right?

 In Closing: A Few Additional Details You Should Know About